ThrottlingTroll/ThrottlingTroll/samples/ThrottlingTrollSampleDotNet6InProcDurableFunction/README.md

 TestOrchestration_HttpStart ---> TestOrchestration
 ```

 Activity Function uses a ThrottlingTroll-equipped HttpClient instance to make API calls.
 That HttpClient instance is configured to make no more than 1 request per 5 seconds.
 When that limit is exceeded, it will automatically wait _without_ making the actual call.
-Orchestration execution timeline is therefore typically looks like this:
+Orchestration execution timeline therefore typically looks like this:
 ```mermaid
 gantt
 title TestOrchestration(2e89fdfaadc14cdca6f01fd406c8ec98)